-The Icelandic-type berm breakwater has been developed through a number of breakwater projects over the past two decades for a design wave height up to $H_s = 7.5 \, \text{m}$.
+The Icelandic-type berm breakwater has been developed through a number of breakwater projects over the past two decades for a design wave height up to $H_s = 7.5$ m.
 Some of the structures have experienced waves close to or even exceeding design wave conditions and reshaping has been within the design criteria.
 Since the year 2000 several projects have made use of extra large stones, a class of stones heavier than 15 to 20 tonnes.
 This has been made possible through reliable quarry yield prediction.
 Recently several projects have called for modification of the design for significant wave height of and exceeding 8.0 m.
-The paper describes some recent breakwater projects in Iceland and Norway and a feasibility study for a breakwater with a design wave height $H_s = 8.0 \, \text{m}$.
-A cost comparison will be presented for three alternatives, an Icelandic-type berm breakwater using two different armourstone quarries and an Xbloc breakwater.
-The paper also shows results of safety optimization calculations for mild depth limited wave climate and for a situation at deep water.
+The paper describes some recent breakwater projects in Iceland and Norway and a feasibility study for a breakwater with a design wave height $H_s = 8.0$ m.
+A cost comparison will be presented for three alternatives, an Icelandic-type berm breakwater using two different armourstone guarries and an Xbloc breakwater.
+The paper also show results of safety optimization calculations for mild depth limited wave climate.

-1. THE ICELANDIC-TYPE BERM BREAKWATER
+THE ICELANDIC-TYPE BERM BREAKWATER